5 Cozy, Spicy Mulled Wine Recipes to Warm Up Your Winter

 • Fresh or candied ginger

-You can garnish mulled wine with a classic cinnamon stick, or consider some of the following garnishes:
+You can garnish mulled wine with a classic cinnamon stick or something fancier.

 • Add a sugar rim by dipping the mug in water and then in brown sugar.